Maple season in Ontario is here! Sample this Canadian and Indigenous classic at these sugar shacks in and around Toronto.

 Richardson’s Farm & Market

-Their tour includes a wagon ride, a guided walk along the maple trail and demonstrations at the evaporator (where sap turns into syrup!).
-You can also sample maple taffy and visit the farm store for local goodies.
+Their sugarbush tours include a wagon ride, a guided walk along the maple trail, and demonstrations at the evaporator (where sap turns into syrup!).

 It's a hands-on experience where you will tap a tree, collect and boil sap in a hollowed-out log (a technique pioneered by Indigenous people), make maple taffy over a mound of snow, and then sit down to a hearty brunch of pancakes, baked beans, locally made sausages or bacon, all served up with generous servings of maple syrup.